 - 2. Competitive Intelligence

-Know you competition!
+Know your competition!
 What are they doing?
 Where do they rank, for which terms?
 Who is linking to them and why?
 The things you have to do depend on what your competitors are doing.
-The less competitive your vertical is online the easier is it for you to outperform your competition.
+The less competitive your vertical is online, the easier is it for you to outperform your competition.
 This is important to determining cost and resources for your SEO efforts.

 - 3. Web Design and Development